CNP-CIIMAR/FAALPred/utilities/README.md

       hmmsearch -h
       ```

-  issue: "No data found for the given parameters"
+  Issue: "No data found for the given parameters"
-  solution: >
+  Solution: >
     - Verify that the input directories (`models_dir` and `fastas_dir`) contain the correct file types (.hmm and .faa respectively).
     - Check that the FASTA files are properly formatted.
     - Ensure that the HMM models are compatible with the FASTA sequences.
     - Adjust the E-value threshold if necessary.

+---

-# Script 2: title: "NCBI Assembly Metadata Enrichment Tool":  get_genome_metadata.py
+# Script 2: NCBI Assembly Metadata Enrichment Tool: get_genome_metadata.py

-# description:
+# Description:
-  A Python script designed to process NCBI assembly IDs, retrieve comprehensive taxonomic lineages,
-  and fetch additional metadata from the NCBI BioSample database.
-The tool enriches assembly data with
-  geographic and biome distribution information, outputting both comprehensive and filtered datasets
-  for further analysis.
+A Python script designed to process NCBI assembly IDs, retrieve comprehensive taxonomic lineages, and fetch additional metadata from the NCBI BioSample database.
+The tool enriches assembly data with geographic and biome distribution information, outputting both comprehensive and filtered datasets for further analysis.

-# features:
+# Features:
   - Retrieves taxonomic lineage information using NCBITaxa from the ete3 library.
   - Fetches additional metadata from the NCBI BioSample database using Biopython's Entrez module.
   - Parses XML responses to extract geographic locations, biome distributions, and latitude/longitude coordinates.